ObjectProfile/Roassal3/README.md

 Visit the [documentation github page](https://github.com/pharo-graphics/RoassalDocumentation)

 A major effort on writing documentation is under way.
-The wiki pages are yet another source of documentation for Roassal3: https://github.com/pharo-graphics/Roassal/wiki
+The wiki pages are yet another source of documentation for Roassal: https://github.com/pharo-graphics/Roassal/wiki

-## Roassal3 as a dependent application
+## Roassal as a dependent application
-If you wish to set a dependency to Roassal3 in your application, you simply need to add the following in your baseline:
+If you wish to set a dependency to Roassal in your application, you simply need to add the following in your baseline:

 ```Smalltalk
 spec baseline: 'Roassal' with: [ spec repository: 'github://pharo-graphics/Roassal/src' ].
 ```

-To depend on a full version of Roassal3, you may use:
+To depend on a full version of Roassal, you may use:

 ```Smalltalk
 baseline: 'Roassal' with: [ spec repository: 'github://pharo-graphics/Roassal/src'; loads: #('Full') ];